habitat-sh/habitat/components/habitat-chef-io/README.md

-# Chef Workstation Documentation
+# Chef Habitat Documentation

-This folder contains the source for the [Chef Workstation documentation](https://docs.chef.io/workstation/) which is deployed on the [Chef Documenation](https://docs.chef.io) site using a Hugo module.
+This folder contains the source for the [Chef Workstation documentation](https://docs.chef.io/habitat/) which is deployed on the [Chef Documenation](https://docs.chef.io) site using a Hugo module.

 ## The fastest way to contribute